Akatsuki777/animGif/README.md

 # animGif
-Script for turning gifs to animations running in terminal via curses.
+Script for turning binary colored gifs to animations running in terminal via curses.

 ## Usage